NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 To achieve the emotion classification goal, two different decorders were initially considered: a deep learning and a machine learning approach.
 However, since we observed the DL model to overfit the training data significantly, we further developed the ML approach as the most viable option for this application.

-In what follows, the different steps in the emotion pipeline are explained: the pre-training, the preprocessing and machine learning decoder (including feature extraction and classification).
+In what follows, the different steps in the emotion pipeline are explained: the dataset used for pre-training, the preprocessing and machine learning decoder (including feature extraction and classification).

 ## Dataset